eelab-dev/EEsizer/README.md

 ### Key Features

-1. AI-assisted sizing recommendations: Get LLM-generated suggestions for transistor dimensions based on your circuit specifications
+1. AI-assisted sizing recommendations: Get LLM-generated suggestions for transistor dimensions based on input specifications
 2. SPICE-compatible output**: Generates netlists compatible with popular circuit simulators ngspice.
 3. Simulation in-loop**: Achieved by LLM function calling.
-All the functions are corresponding to specific metrics and are pre-defined in the agent by the developer.
+All the functions are pre-defined in the agent by the developer.
-4. Performance-aware iterative optimization**: Considers the required key AMS metrics (gain, bandwidth, power, etc.) during sizing.
-A result history is also used to provide a highly relevant context to enable effective in-context learning.
+4. Performance-aware iterative optimization**: Considers the required key AMS metrics during sizing.
+Result history is also used to provide a highly relevant context to enable effective in-context learning.

 ### Getting Started